-The Base Standard ABI for the ARM Architecture (BSABI) enables you to use ARM, 16-bit Thumb[®], and 32-bit Thumb objects and libraries from different producers that support the ABI for the ARM Architecture.
+The Base Standard ABI for the ARM Architecture (BSABI) enables you to use ARM and Thumb[®] objects and libraries from different producers that support the ABI for the ARM Architecture.
 The ARM compilation tools fully support the BSABI, including support for Debug With Arbitrary Record Format (DWARF) 3 debug tables (DWARF Debugging Standard Version 3).